ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/10-best-first-search.md

 ## Best-first search: Using a heuristics to guide the way

 ::: TODO
+- Prio 3: write section
     - what is a heuristics?
     - generic formulation of best-first search
 :::